Legaspi21/craigslist_jr/README.md

-# README
+# Craigslist Jr

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This is a very simple rendition of Craigslist I built to practice Ruby on Rails.

+Things I learned/experimented with:

+* How to set up Postgresql as the DB on app creation

-* System dependencies
+* Nested resources

 * Configuration

+* User authentication with Devise

-* Database creation
+* User permissions

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...